Elicherla01/chatbotpython/readme.md

 I am trying to modify this map to make more conversational

-This is in the branch
+This is in the branch i am doing in CLI